rock-core/tools-pocolog2msgpack/README.md

 ## Conversion to Relational Format

-There is an optional Python package 'pocolog2msgpack' that will be implemented only if you have Python on your system.
+There is an optional Python package 'pocolog2msgpack' that will be installed only if you have Python on your system.
 It can be used to convert data from object-oriented format to a relational format so that you can convert it directly to a pandas.DataFrame: